Updated: June 14, 2018

 The truth about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.

 It’s better to discuss pricing options with your HVAC provider if you’re worried about cost.
-At Service Experts Heating & Air Conditioning, we offer financing that makes a replacement doable, and we monitor for any manufacturer and utility rebates that would make it easier to swallow an unforeseen replacement.
+At Service Experts Heating & Air Conditioning, we have financing available that makes a replacement doable, and we keep track of any manufacturer and utility rebates that would make it easier to swallow an unforeseen replacement.
 To reduce the chances of an emergency on a hot day, a lot of of our customers elect to do a pre-emptive replacement, and replace an old unit before it quits working.
 If you’re thinking the same thing, then you’re in good company!

 If your unit was built after 2010, you’re probably safe